katygrahamm/katygrahamm/README.md

 - :zap: I’m working as a developer; contributing to frontend and backend web applications.

-- :seedling: Currently I'm exploring Agile methodology and serving as Scrum Master for one of our teams.
+- :seedling: Currently, I'm exploring Agile methodology and serving as Scrum Master for one of our teams.

 - :chess_pawn: In my free time, I play chess and garden.